deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-Setting sys_memory_limit to 0 indicates that the system free/available memory ratio is not checked.
-1. When the current system free/available memory ratio is below sys_memory_limit * 70%,
-   the agent will automatically restart.
+When the system free memory falls below 90% of this threshold, deepflow-agent will automatically restart.
-2. When the current system free/available memory ratio is below sys_memory_limit but above 70%, the agent enters the disabled state.
-3. When the current system free/available memory ratio remains above sys_memory_limit * 110%,
-   the agent recovers from the disabled state.

 #### Metric {#global.circuit_breakers.sys_memory_percentage.metric}